iltommi/qdb-documentation/source/faq.rst

 The core quasardb engine (that we also call kernel) is written in C++ 14 and assembly.
 It makes an intensive usage of the STL and the `Boost C++ Libraries <http://www.boost.org/>`_.

-The administration interface is written in HTML 5/JavaScript.
+The administration interface is written in HTML5/JavaScript.

 Is quasardb open source?
 ========================